shauntsr/tp/docs/UserGuide.md

 Moves a note to the archive folder.
 There will be an archive folder for each of the repositories.
 Archived notes can still be viewed using `list -a`.
+  - Note: once a note is archived, it cannot be edited in the archived state.
+User would have to unarchive the note before it can be edited again, via `unarchive` command below.

 **Format:**
 ```